 - The device Properties setting will check the OS version of the device and the minimum version of the iOS OS.

 - System Security setting is basally on password settings.
 There are some improvements over Intune Silverlight portal here.
 We can have the option not to configure some of the settings like “Number of non-alphanumeric characters in password”.
 This was not possible with Intune Silverlight portal.

 Require a password to unlock mobile devices.

 Minimum password length

-Maximum minutes of inactivity before password is required
+Maximum minutes of inactivity before a password is required

 Password expiration (days)